Journalism Courses after 10th - Famous Institutes, Scope, Jobs, Skills and Salary

 The job of journalists is to cover stories pertaining to global interest.
 Their role is to uncover the truth behind any event, create a report to aware public, and make sure that the authorities are taking cognizance.
 Their job is to publish and air news on issues and events, conduct interviews with expert sources, visit locations, and search public records to get accurate and entertaining news.

-Earlier, the jobs in journalism were limited to TV and Print media, but since the emergence of digital media, there are many roles that have been come into existence, Some of the job roles are -
+Earlier, the jobs in journalism were limited to TV and Print media, but since the emergence of digital media, many roles have come into existence, Some of the job roles are -

 Journalism Jobs and Roles